 I’ll explain how to deal with each scenario, but you don’t really know for sure what is happening unless both parties perform connection tests.

-What If Both Connections Are the Cause For FaceTime’s Poor Connection?
+What If Both Sides Are the Cause of FaceTime’s Poor Connection?

-So, what do you do if both devices or networks are having connection issues?
+So, what do you do if both devices on FaceTime are having poor connection issues?

 Well, you have to fix the problems on both sides before you’ll get a good FaceTime connection.